sean-custer/Incremental-Rehash/README.md

 (PuTTy instructions)
 To run this, compile using the "make" command, with whichever test of your choosing (add them to the makefile).

 Written by Sean Custer.
-Other sources specified in document headers.
+Other sources for data specified in document headers.